dwellir-public/rpc-perf/README.md

 When a test has been completed the result can be found in the folder `tests`.

-## Hardware minimum requirments and recommondations
+## Hardware minimum requirements and recommendations
 Minimum hardware requirement: CPU with 4 cores and 8 gb memory

 Recommended hardware requirements: CPU with 8 cores and 16b memory